n8n-io/n8n-docs/docs/integrations/creating-nodes/plan/choose-node-method.md

     * Trigger nodes
     * Any node that isn't REST-based.
 This includes nodes that need to call a GraphQL API and nodes that use external dependencies.
     * Any node that needs to transform incoming data.
+    * If you want to use full versioning.
+Refer to [Node versioning](/integrations/creating-nodes/build/node-versioning/) for more information on types of versioning.

 The main difference between the declarative and programmatic styles is how they handle incoming data and build API requests.
 The programmatic style requires an `execute()` method, which reads incoming data and parameters, then builds a request.
 The declarative style handles this using the `routing` key in the parameters object.